Typing European Portuguese Accents (with any Keyboard)

 Computers

-In many cases, you can just hold down the letter you want on your keyboard until you see options pop up on the screen for the accented versions.
-Then you just select the corresponding number.
+On many devices, it works the similarly to the mobile process above.
+Just hold down the letter you want on your keyboard until you see options pop up on the screen for the accented versions.
+Then select the corresponding number.
 If that doesn't work for you, see the instructions below for Mac and Windows.

 Mac

-Once you practice and train your muscle memory for a week or so, it's really just a matter of holding down one extra key than if you had an actual Portuguese keyboard, (with the benefit of not trying to unlearn a lifetime of using an English keyboard layout!).
+Once you practice and train your muscle memory for a week or so, it's really just a matter of holding down one extra key than if you had an actual Portuguese keyboard (with the benefit of not having to unlearn a lifetime of using an English keyboard layout!).

 Step 1: Hold down the Option key (located a couple keys to the left of the spacebar)